ritalarina/CaloricMedCare/README.md

-# NutriCalc
+# CaloricMedCare

 ## Description
-**NutriCalc** is a tool designed for medical professionals to calculate the caloric needs and nutritional intake of burn patients.
+**CaloricMedCare** is a tool designed for medical professionals to calculate the caloric needs and nutritional intake of burn patients.
 This application takes patient data, calculates daily caloric requirements using established formulas, and determines the required nutrition formula volumes.

 ## Input
   - **Gender** (Male/Female)